Address by Chair of the Made in Derby Selection Panel, Steve Hall, at the Unveiling Ceremony of the Made in Derby Trail

 They will be the first to be immortalised in our Made in Derby cast iron and stone mosaic tablets – expertly produced by local crafts people using the finest local materials.

-More plaques will follow in further phases of this evolving city walk of fame, giving locals and visitors an opportunity to learn more about what Derby people have accomplished and the mark they have made on the world – and, just maybe, motivating another generation of Derbians to aspire to greatness.
+More plaques will follow in further phases, giving locals and visitors an opportunity to learn more about what Derby people have accomplished and the mark they have made on the world – and, just maybe, motivating another generation of Derbians to aspire to greatness.

 The Made in Derby project has been two years in the making.